karthik0036/AddressBookSys/README.md

 # UC-4:

-# Ability to delete aperson using person's name
+# Ability to delete a person using person's name
 - Use Console to delete a person<br>

+# UC-5:

+# Ability to add multiple person to Address Book<br>
+- Use Console to add person details one at a time<br>
+- Use Collection Class to maintain multiple contact persons in Address Book<br>